working-group-two/engineering-blog/pages/blog/_posts/2021-08-01-the-specs-behind-the-specs.md

 Anyway, back to ASN.1

-The first ASN.1 standardization came out 1984, and there have been many improvements since, especially with the 1994 update which added extended functionality for telecommunication technologies.
+The first ASN.1 standardization came out 1984, and there have been many improvements since, for instance with the 1994 update which added extended functionality for telecommunication technologies.

 "Long live ASN.1!" - Olivier Dubuisson from the [best